vince7488/vince7488/README.md

 - 👋 Hi, I’m @vince7488
-- 👀 I’m interested in ...
-Programming and Software Development
+- 👀 User Experience (UX) Designer with a knack for Web Development.
+Hero of HTML5 and CSS3.
-- 🌱 I’m currently learning ...
-ReactJS and anything that can be programmed.
+- 🌱 I am the Bridge of UX/Business to Engineering.
+I am the connection between People and your application.

 If there seems to be less work here, it's because some of my coding happens in bit#bucket, too.